pyedifice/pyedifice/docs/source/developer_tools.rst

 .. caution::
     It is important to import the module directly, via :code:`import path.to.module as module` or :code:`from path.to import module`.
-If you import the Component class directly, e.g. :code:`from path.to.module import MyComponent`, all references to MyComponent will permanently point to the original version.
+If you import the Element class directly, e.g. :code:`from path.to.module import MyElement`, all references to MyElement will permanently point to the original version.

 All unaffected component states (i.e. states of components defined outside the file) will be maintained.